dgtized/hand-pallet/README.md

     $ lein pallet add-vmfest-image \
         https://s3.amazonaws.com/vmfest-images/debian-6.0.2.1-64bit-v0.3.vdi.gz

-We can boot the vm and add our admin user by executing:
+We can boot the vm and add our user as an admin on the vm by
+executing:

 ```
 $ lein pallet up